 This online course is for students who want to prepare for the GED Exam using instruction through the Internet.
 Students must be self disciplined, have competent computer skills, access to the Internet and an e-mail address.
 Students are required to first pre-register and then attend one 3-hour enrollment session with the instructor.
 Students must read at a 9th grade or higher level to enroll in this class.
 Classes will begin again in the Spring.CLICK HERE FOR MORE INFORMATION

-GED for College is an intensive course for motivated students who plan on taking college level courses.
+GED Plus is an intensive course for motivated students who plan on taking college level courses.
 This is a structured course in which students must keep pace with the lessons scheduled by their instructor.
 In addition to completing their GED, students will learn critical thinking, writing and study skills necessary for college success.

 * Are you interested in a condensed learning option?

 * Are you available 4 mornings or 4 afternoons each week?